Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Effects: This creates a ball of energy within range on some surface.
 When it's created, and every 25 IC afterwards, the ball emits bolts of lightning at everyone within CHA /2 yards.
 Each bolt of a lightning is a separate attack.
 The ball has 10 'charges'; it can attack 10 times, and then it expires.
 It will not attack you, and you can specify up to (Chakra Control)/10 other people who it will ignore, but it otherwise discharges against everyone within range.

+When it attacks someone, it uses the final Speed of the technique when it was first used, and its effective NDB is equal to yours at the time you use the technique.
+Because the attacks are made by the technique, and not you, you cannot modify them further (such as with Willpower or AP).
+Anyone hit by it who fails a status roll is inflicted with Shock 4.

 The ball can be attacked, and is destroyed if it takes 250 damage; Melee attacks against it cause it to discharge against the attacker automatically.
 This technique uses your base Accuracy for an B-rank Raiton, unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply, with a +1 to its Accuracy for every time it has discharged against the same person, calculated separately per person.
-The ninjutsu damage bonus is equal to yours at the time you use the technique.
-Because the attacks are made by the technique, and not you, you cannot modify them further (such as with Willpower or AP).
-Anyone hit by it who fails a status roll is inflicted with Shock 4.

 #### --( Hiyaku Raikoui - Chain Lightning )--
 You hold out your fingers and fire a focused bolt of lightning which then, after striking the target, goes to find a new target, then another, amplifying itself each time it passes through someone, 'feeding' off of their chakra.